Exact Stationary State of a $d$-dimensional Run-and-Tumble Particle in a Harmonic Potential: Dirichlet Process

-An important property of the mean functional of a Dirichlet process $\mathrm{DP}(\alpha, W)$ is given by the Cifarelli–Regazzini identity.
+{\bf Cifarelli–Regazzini Identity for the MGF.} An important property of the mean functional of a Dirichlet process $\mathrm{DP}(\alpha, W)$ is given by the Cifarelli–Regazzini identity.
 For any $\alpha > 0$, $s > -v_{\min}/\mu$, and $W(v)$ (discrete or continuous), this identity yields the expression for the following expectation value, depending on $X$ as defined in Eq.~(\ref{xDirichlet_App}):

 From this identity, we now derive an expression for the MGF of the stationary state of the RTP defined in Eq.~(\ref{MGF_BLT}).
 Using the following identity,

 and taking the expectation, we obtain

 where we recognize the right-hand side as the Laplace transform in $s$ of $q^{\alpha-1}\, \tilde{p}_X(-q)$.
 Therefore, taking the inverse Laplace transform and using the Cifarelli–Regazzini identity~(\ref{CRidentity}) yields